cs107e/cs107e.github.io/labs/lab3/lab.md

 You should see the same thing you saw when running it on your computer locally.

-Finally, you'll use the printf we provide you in libpi.a to debug program state.
-Edit program.c to do these three things (make sure you do these after the `uart_init()` call and initial delay, though, so that you have time to start `screen` after running the program):

-1. Use printf to print out the value of the GPFSEL2 register.
-You can call `printf("value: %d\r\n", 10);` to print the number 10, for example.

-2. Use `gpio_set_function` to make pins 20 and 21 output pins.

-3. Print out the value of GPFSEL2 again.

-Then restart your Pi, `make` and `make install` the program again, and use `screen` as before to see your program's output.
-Record the answer on the checklist.

 #### Extension: gdb simulation and the stack